 A letter from George Mackay Sutherland to Robert Parker also places Ann at Abbey Lodge on 22 November 1844 after a visit from a cousin, Miss Atkinson, and a friend, Lydia Fenton.
 (West Yorkshire Archive Service, Calderdale, FW:120/32).
 This letter clearly shows that Ann is upset with her family for the “insult offered to the memory of her deceased friend [Anne Lister]”.

 Sussex House, Hammersmith, London

 According to a Chancery Bond book in the National Archives, on 15th April 1845, Ann was residing at a private asylum in Hammersmith run by Dr Forbes Winslow.
-We do not know when she went in to this establishment or how long she stayed there.
+We do not know when she went into this establishment or how long she stayed there.
+The letter quoted in the previous section about wishing her family ill and the impending death of her sister may have contributed to this removal.
 From our current evidence, she most likely went there after being at Abbey Lodge in November 1844 and at some point before or after her sister’s death.

 We know she was back at Shibden Hall (according to the evidence stated below in Shibden Hall section) in April so it looks like she was not at Sussex House for very long after the bond was issued.
-We also know that Dr Bright, a Chancery Lunacy Visitor, visited Ann at SShibden Hall at a date between may and August 1845.
+We also know that Dr Bright, a Chancery Lunacy Visitor, visited Ann at Shibden Hall on a date between May and August 1845.

 Back to Shibden Hall, Halifax